mlnion/whyislippedonabanana/docs/commands.md

 There are many commands available to help you build and test sites.
-Here are a few highlights to get started with.
+Here are a few highlights to get started with

 ## Watch For Changes & Automatically Refresh Across Devices